Being culturally aware

 - Come from the family’s perspective.
 See yourself as a facilitator – your role is not to impose dietary and physical activity advice from your own cultural perspective, but to support families to come up with solutions that fit within their cultural practices.

 - Show an interest and don’t be afraid to ask!
-Use the communication skills learned in (communicating with parents module) to find out about the family, how their life works and what works for them.
+Use the communication skills learned in the (communicating with parents module) to find out about the family, how their life works and what works for them.

 - Adjust your language to the knowledge and understanding of the family (or any interpreters you are working with).
 Using visual resources such as infographics or images might help explain concepts to individuals with limited fluency in English.